 Curls on Exercise Ball

 In order to hit the ball longer, try building your core strength.
 Sit on an exercise ball and find your balance point.
 Take 15-pound dumbbells and do 10 curls with each arm.
 Take a 30-second break and repeat the set.
-It doesn't matter whether you do both arms at the same time or you alternate them.
+Feel free do both arms at the same time, or alternate arms.

 This can be done with free weights or on an exercise machine.
 If you have a spotting partner, use free weights.
-Set the weight on your chest -- start off with 150 pounds if your are an adult male -- and press it up until you can lock your elbows.
+Start at a weight that most closely replicates your body weight, and add or subtract from these as necessary.
+Set the weight on your chest and press it up until you can lock your elbows.
 Do this 15 times and take a 30-second break before repeating the set.
-Start off with 75 pounds if you are an adult female.
-As your muscles develop, more weight can be added to keep the exercise challenging.
+As your muscles develop, add more weight to keep the exercise challenging.

 Supine Spinal Twists

-A flexible back and strong core is also key to improving clubhead speed.
-To perform this exercise, lay on your back with your legs raised at a 90 degree angle.
+A flexible back and strong core are key to improving clubhead speed.
+To perform a supine spinal twist, lay on your back with your legs raised at a 90 degree angle.
 With your knees together, extend your arms out and rest them palm-side down for stability.
 Then slowly move your legs to the right while keeping your knees together.
-Hold this position for 20-30 seconds, being sure to stop if any pain is felt.
+Hold this position for 20-30 seconds, being sure to stop if you feel any pain.
 Then slowly bring your legs back to the center, pause, then bring the legs to the left.
 Repeat this exercise 2-3 times.

 Lower Body Exercises to Add Distance

 The following body-weight exercises are a wonderful addition to your fitness routine.
 Cycle through each of these exercises at least once, starting at 5-10 reps per exercise depending on your health levels.
 Increase your reps or number of sets depending on your fitness level and never try and overdo it.
 It’s always better to do fewer reps and not risk injury.